 Who’s it for?
 Sonos owners who want a portable Bluetooth speaker that will work with their whole-home sound system.

 Multiroom audio is something several companies claim their wireless speakers can do, but we’ve never come across a multiroom system that is as easy to use or as powerful as Sonos.
 So when Sonos finally introduced a battery-powered portable speaker that can effortlessly switch between Wi-Fi-based whole-home audio and go-anywhere Bluetooth connectivity, we were all ears.

 The Sonos Move is pricey at $399, but it justifies that price through a build quality that goes well beyond most of the products on this list.
 Despite looking like the rest of the Sonos line of indoor-only speakers, the Move is just at home outside, with an IP56 rating for dust and water-resistance.
-That means pool parties, unexpected rainstorms, or even trips to the beach are no problem for the Move.
+That means get-togethers, unexpected rainstorms, or even trips to the beach are no problem for the Move.
 Just don’t immerse it in water — it isn’t waterproof.

 It has a big, bold sound that easily fills a room with warmth and depth.
 Cleverly, the Move integrates a new form of Sonos’ excellent TruePlay EQ technology — one which requires no user intervention.
 It simply measures the room acoustics via the built-in mics and adjusts accordingly, and will do so every time you move it.